MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 1. From the left navigation, select **Credentials**.
 1. Select **New credential**.
-1. In the wizard, define a credential name and a small description and then select **Next**
+1. In the wizard, define a credential name and a small description and then select **Next**.
 1. In the second step
      - Select CyberArk® CCP as the type of credential store.
      - If you already defined a CyberArk® store, you can select it from the dropdown.
 Otherwise, select **Create new**.
-       - **Display name**
+       - **Display name**: Provide a name for your CyberArk store.
        - **Server address**: The server address is the Central Credential Provider URL.
 For example, `https://svc.skytap.com:8992`.
-       - **Application id**: To find the application ID, open CyberArk® PVWA (Password Vault Web Access) on a web browser and navigate to the Applications tab.
+       - **Application Id**: To find the Application ID, open CyberArk® PVWA (Password Vault Web Access) on a web browser and navigate to the Applications tab.
        - **Safe**: Populate the name of the safe displayed in CyberArk® PVWA.
        - **Folder** (optional): Populate the folder name where your credentials are stored.
 By default, credentials are stored in the "Root" folder.